 - Referring, by telephone, a child's details if there are concerns about his/her welfare, possible abuse or neglect to Children, Young People and Families Services.
-A written record of the referral will be faxed/posted/emailed to Children, Young People and Families Services, using the multi-agency referral form, as soon as possible within the school day; - Ensuring that written records of concerns about a child are kept, even if there is no need to make an immediate referral; - Ensuring that all such records are kept, confidentially and securely, and are separate from general pupil records, with a front sheet (in chronological order) listing significant events in the life of the child; - Ensuring that an indication of further record-keeping (e.g. a separate child protection file) is marked on the general pupil records; - Acting as a focal point for staff to discuss concerns (including signposting to pastoral support services if required by staff) and liaising with other agencies and professionals; - Attending (or delegating this requirement to another appropriately informed member of staff) Common Assessment Framework (CAF) meetings; case conferences; family support meetings; core groups; allegations management strategy meetings or other multi-agency planning meetings, contributing to the Framework for Assessment Process, and providing a report (when required) which has been shared with the parents;
+A written record of the referral will be faxed/posted/emailed to Children, Young People and Families Services, using the multi-agency referral form, as soon as possible within the school day; - Ensuring that written records of concerns about a child are kept, even if there is no need to make an immediate referral; - Ensuring that all such records are kept, confidentially and secure on CPOMS - Ensuring that an indication of further record-keeping (e.g. a separate child protection file) is marked on the general pupil records; - Acting as a focal point for staff to discuss concerns (including signposting to pastoral support services if required by staff) and liaising with other agencies and professionals; - Attending (or delegating this requirement to another appropriately informed member of staff) Early Help Assessment Tools (EHAT) meetings; case conferences; family support meetings; core groups; allegations management strategy meetings or other multi-agency planning meetings, contributing to the Framework for Assessment Process, and providing a report (when required) which has been shared with the parents; - Ensuring that any pupil currently with a child protection plan, who is absent without explanation for two days, is referred to their key worker in Children, Young People and Families Services; - Ensuring that all staff are aware of this policy and know how to recognise and refer any concerns;

-- Ensuring that any pupil currently with a child protection plan, who is absent without explanation for two days, is referred to their key worker in Children, Young People and Families Services; - Ensuring that all staff are aware of this policy and know how to recognise and refer any concerns; - Providing, with the Headteacher, an annual report for the Local Governing body, including any changes to the policy and procedures; child protection training undertaken by the Designated Safeguarding Lead, their Deputy and by all other staff and governors; relevant curricular issues, number and type of incidents/cases, and number of children referred to Children, Young People and Families Services, allegations against staff and numbers of children subject to child protection plans (anonymised); - Keeping up to date with knowledge to enable them to fulfil their role, including attending relevant training provided by the PSCB, or the Local Authority.
+- Providing, with the Headteacher, an annual report for the Local Governing body, including any changes to the policy and procedures; child protection training undertaken by the Designated Safeguarding Lead, their Deputy and by all other staff and governors; relevant curricular issues, number and type of incidents/cases, and number of children referred to Children, Young People and Families Services, allegations against staff and numbers of children subject to child protection plans (anonymised); - Keeping up to date with knowledge to enable them to fulfil their role, including attending relevant training provided by the PSCB, or the Local Authority.